 The umbrella company will sign a contract with your recruitment agency.
 You will then sign an employment contract with the umbrella company and become an employee of the umbrella.

-You receive your money after tax deductions, National Insurance contributions and an umbrella fee.
-Your umbrella company will send you a payslip as with permanent employment.
-Wages will be paid directly into your bank account regularly.
+You are paid after tax and National Insurance Contributions are deducted.
+Your umbrella company will send you a payslip, and your wages will be paid directly into your bank account.